PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY PASCAL GOETGHELUCK / SCIENCE PHOTO LIBRARY

 PET scanner.
-This is a positron emission tomography (PET) scanner.
-A patient is placed on the trolley and slid into the centre of the scanner.
+Patient in a positron emission tomography (PET) scanner.
 PET scans are used to detect abnormal metabolic or chemical activity within the body, most often the brain, heart or tumours.
 A radioactive tracer, usually radiolabelled glucose, is injected into the patient's bloodstream, from where it is absorbed into active tissues.
-The scanner detects photons emitted by the tracer and produces scans of slices through the body.
+The scanner detects photons emitted by the tracer.
+The results are combined with computed tomography (CT) scans to show them against slices through the body.

 Model release not available.
 Property release not required.